ieeeupsb/workshop-html/content/intro.md

 If you have never edited your page, you should see a **Welcome** page, saying that the owner hasn't created any content.
 We'll show you how to change that...

 ### Editing at FEUP
+When you're using a computer at FEUP (like you'll be doing during this workshop), open the **File Explorer > This PC** and, under **Network Locations**, you should see a network drive with your **username** (if you don't find it, simply try typing `z:` into the adress bar and hitting `Enter`).
+Inside this network driver, there's a folder called **public_html**, and that's where your Web Page's files are located.

+So far, you only find the **index.html** file, the default page that is shown when somebody opens [http://fe.up.pt/~yourusername](http://fe.up.pt/~yourusername).
+That's the file we'll be creating from scratch, so just change this one's name to **old.html**.
+After renaming the file, try accessing your page again.
+You should see an error message.

+Now open your text editor (Notepad++ or Kate), and save an empty document in this folder as **index.html**.
+The error message should disappear.

 ### Editing at home
+When you're at home, you could use an FTP program (like [FileZilla](https://filezilla-project.org/)) to access this folder remotely.
+Simply download this program, install it, and use your credentials to log into the server `homes.fe.up.pt`, port `21`.

+For more information, go to https://homes.fe.up.pt/

 [Main Menu](../README.md)